Imbabasti/Creality-Ender-3-Marlin-Custom-Firmware/README.md

  - Enabled Advanced OK
  - Enabled CLASSIC_JERK
  - Enabled Linear Advance
- - Enabled Smart Filament Runout Sensor (Add M412 S0 in your Start G-Code if you do not have a filament sensor).
+ - Enabled Filament Runout Sensor (Add M412 S0 in your Start G-Code if you do not have a filament sensor).
  - Added support for Meatpack